gusleig/pdf-invoice/README.md

 # Invoice Generator

-A Python-based PDF invoice generator that creates professional invoices with customizable parameters.
+A simple Python-based PDF invoice generator that creates professional invoices with customizable parameters.

+This made my life easier and I hope this makes yours too. :)

 ## Features